jenkinsci/azure-batch-parallel-plugin/README.md

 - **Number of VMs**: More VMs will result in greater parallel distribution, however, it might also add time (and therefore cost) to VM setup and deletion.
 - **Test split**: An even test split will help reduce the total test run duration and cost.
 However, a test group that is too small can be inefficient since task scheduling and test log uploading might be a relatively large overhead compared to the tests themselves.

-In the end, you should to tune VM and test split configurations to find the right balance of time and cost for your own tests.
+In the end, you should tune VM and test split configurations to find the right balance of time and cost for your own tests.
 Based on the above discussion, here is a summary of our recommendations:

 - Choose a VM spec that fits your tests
 - Minimize resource size